Mohsen-mhm/counter-strick-game/README.md

 ## Output:

 You should print the corresponding output in a separate line for each command in the input.
 Print the winning hand after each hand is finished.
-That is, if the terrorist team wins this hand, print the expression `Terrorist won`, and if the counter-terrorist team wins this hand, print the expression `Counter-Terrorist won` in a separate line.
+That is, if the terrorist team wins this hand, print the expression **"Terrorist won"**, and if the counter-terrorist team wins this hand, print the expression **"Counter-Terrorist won"** in a separate line.

 ----------------------------------------------------------